sevidmusic/Rig/README.md

 Display rig's version.

-If `rig` is not up to date, an warning message will be shown.
+Note: If `rig` is not up to date, an warning message will be shown.

 Examples: